 An Excellent Camera

 There is no doubt that the Canon EOS Rebel T5 is an excellent camera.
 Going back to the driving analogy, the EOS Rebel T5 could easily be your first car.
 It is reliable enough, and it gets the job done.
-Additionally, it does not involve too much commitment on your part, as far as your budget goes.

 If you want to replace your point and shoot, or if you are still learning the fine art of photography, the Canon EOS Rebel T5 is a solid buy.
 The biggest draw of the Canon EOS Rebel T5 is its ease of use.